mcpzi/Podonator/README.md

 This script will need two USB cameras to capture images and then apply necessary correction for lens distortion and geometry.
 Change the parameter values of ```--left_camera_id``` and ```--right_camera_id``` if you don't see the proper streams.

 ### Calibration
 To obtain the camera matrix and the distortion coefficients you can use the calibrate.py script which comes with OpenCV (in the 'samples' folder).
 The script is basically a wrapper around OpenCVs camera calibration functionality and takes several snapshots from the calibration object as an input.
+Take pictures (at least 6) with the target in several different positions and orientations (not always coplanar with the camera) with each camera.
+Follow the procedure below to determine the values of the matrix and distortion values of each camera then edit the PodonatorLib script to apply them (use the camera matrix value for the value of K and the distortion coefficients for d).
+Do this for __each__ camera !

+#### For normal lenses
-Take pictures (at least 6) with the target in several different positions with each camera and then rename them to match a sequence pattern.
-Use the pictures to determine if you need to use the mirroring or rotation parameters and, if you do so, apply the transformation to the pictures before running the calibration script and change the parameter value in PodonatorLib.py.
+Rename the calibration pictures to match a sequence pattern.
+Use the pictures to determine if you need to use the mirroring parameter and, if you do so, apply the transformation to the pictures before running the calibration script and change the parameter value in PodonatorLib.py.

 Run the calibration script by issuing the following command in a shell :
 ```